hblanck/cgm_display/README.md

 - Modify /home/pi/cgm_display/cgm_display.ini and put your Login name and password.
 These are the ones you use in your Dexcom share app (not follow).
 Save the file.
 If you don't want to store your credentials in a file you can use the --username and --password command line options.
 - To run as a foreground application "cd ~/cgm_display ; sudo python3 cgm_display.py"
-- To install it to run at boot up automatically add the following line to your startup script.  'sudo nano /etc/rc.local' sudo python3 /home/pi/cgm_display/cgm_display.py --username=USERNAME --password=PASSWORD --logging=INFO& > /var/log/cgm_display.log 2>&1
+- To install it to run at boot up automatically add the following line to your startup script.  'sudo nano /etc/rc.local' sudo python3 /home/pi/cgm_display/cgm_display.py --username=USERNAME --password=PASSWORD --logging=INFO > /var/log/cgm_display.log 2>&1 &
  (Note: use --logging=DEBUG for debug level logging)